 Wider use of generic drugs will result in a significant reduction in the cost of drugs; the savings translate to the patient.
 Insurance companies will save on money and in turn, give more affordable premiums for patients to get treatment at a cheaper cost.
 Locally the recently launched MYDAWA app, while enabling Kenyans to buy quality medicines more affordably online, has also developed its own line of MYDAWA branded generic products.
 This allows MYDAWA to secure the products from the manufacturer to the patient and will increase access to affordable medicines whose quality can be authenticated.
 Generic drugs represent a safe, effective, and affordable method to decrease overall healthcare costs for a patient.

-Dr. William Mwatu an industry expert and lead Pharmaceutical consultant with MYDAWA.0
+Dr. William Mwatu is an industry expert and lead Pharmaceutical consultant with MYDAWA.0